ychenxastra/EPL_MUFC_ML/README.md

-# Analyses of EPL &amp; MUFC and Predicting Using Machine Learning
+# Analyses of Football Matches and Predicting Results Using Machine Learning
 This is a Jupyter Notebook (Python 3) for analyzing data of English Premier League (EPL) and Manchester United Football Club (MUFC or Man United) from Season 2000-2001 to 2022-2023.

 ## Sections